Last Updated: September 22, 2021

 To bring some facts to bear on the subject, I have compiled some data from auction results, to identify the most expensive jazz records at auction, and how often they appear at auction, which are shown in the charts below.

 At this level, all the details of first-pressing status must be present.
-As a listener, it is only the vinyl condition that matters to me, but for elite collectors it is the total artefact, especially the cover which must be perfect: no seam-splits, dinged corners, ringwear, or peeling laminate, and most important, no writing on the cover or labels – no previous owners names, which includes unverifiable autographs.
+As a listener, it is only the vinyl condition that matters to me, but for elite collectors it is the total artefact, especially the cover which must be perfect: no seam-splits, dinged corners, ringwear, or peeling laminate, and most important, no writing on the cover or labels – no previous owners names, or unverifiable autographs.
 Autograph-hunting was common practice in the 60’s , which encouraged many youthful record owners to fake them.
-Such records are often valued on the assumption that the “autograph” is fake.
+Such records are often valued on the assumption that the “autograph” is fake, unless you can provide proof of provenance.
 Some artists commonly autographed records, others rarely.
-A Charlie Parker autographed Dial is quite something.
+A Charlie Parker autographed Dial (below) is quite something.

-In the era of the internet, prices can be established quickly with a little research on auction-tracking sites such as Popsike or for Blue Note, even here at Londonjazzcollector.
+In the era of the internet, prices can be established quickly with a little research on auction-tracking sites such as Popsike , Gripsweat, Rootsvinylguide or even here at Londonjazzcollector.
 Bear in mind that auction prices are the result of auctions, where collectors compete to buy a record, which is not necessarily the same as dealer or shop prices.
 There are many cases where, in a moment of madness, one bidder has got caught out with an inflated bid, and found themselves paying twice the next highest historical price, plus postage tracking insurance and customs charges.
 Or suffered buyers remorse and failed to complete payment.

 Source: Jazz Collector Database, analysis by LJC

 Some records come up for auction much more frequently than their alleged scarcity would suggest.
 Mobley 1568 a case in point, which is a frequently traded item.
 High-end collectable records can be a good investment, though some artists have drifted out of fashion and proved a poor investment.
 How well a seller describes a record can have a big effect on price – “insanely rare!”